When Medicaid Pays for Assisted Living or Home Health Care in Massachusetts

 • a need for daily assistance with activities of daily living.

-You can show imminent risk of nursing home placement if you:
+You can show imminent risk of nursing home placement if any of the following are true:

-• actively sought nursing home placement within the last six months
+• You actively sought nursing home placement within the last six months.

-• recently suffered a serious medical event or a significant loss of functional ability
+• You recently suffered a serious medical event or a significant loss of functional ability.

-• were discharged from a nursing home in the last 30 days, or
+• You were discharged from a nursing home in the last 30 days.

-• lack supports that could keep you out of a nursing home.
+• You lack supports that could keep you out of a nursing home.

-If you qualify for the Community Choices Waiver Program, you can receive case management services, nursing services, personal care services, skilled therapy services, changes to your home to make it more accessible, emergency response systems, home-delivered meals, adult day health care, respite care, and transportation.
+If you qualify for Community Choices, you can receive case management services, nursing services, personal care services, skilled therapy services, changes to your home to make it more accessible, emergency response systems, home-delivered meals, adult day health care, respite care, and transportation.

 To find out more about the Frail Elder and Community Choices Waivers, contact your local Aging Services Access Point (ASAP) or call 800-AGE-INFO to find the ASAP that serves your community.